Marvin-Tran/Prompt-Coach/README.md

 This project is created as part of the INFO 492: Intensive Capstone course at the University of Washington.

-Team: Ray Hwang, Marvin Tran, Kevin Chuang
+Team Member: Ray Hwang, Marvin Tran, Kevin Chuang